 As for the setup, well there isn’t really one.
 Once the desk is on its feet, you can get to work – literally.
 The keypad that comes with the desk not only has a USB port, but is effortless to use, and allows you to set four different levels as presets between the minimum of 58cm and the maximum of 123cm.
 I’ve got one for sitting, one for standing, and one for gaming.
 With a press of a button, the desk moves into position in a matter of seconds.
 The E7’s dual-motor lifting system makes this process super efficient and it’s so quiet that I can adjust my desk mid-meeting and no one will hear it.

 If you want to make minor adjustments, you can press one of the two arrow buttons, which will bring your desk up or down depending on how long you hold it.
-You do have to be careful though – the E7’s child lock button, which stops the desk from moving at all, is right next to these arrows, and easy to press without realising.
+You do have to be careful though – the E7’s child lock button, which stops the desk from moving at all, is right next to these arrows, and easy to press without realizing.

 This, combined with the anti-collision tech that comes baked into the E7, are great features too, especially if you do have small humans or animals cutting about the house.
 While I don’t, I tested it extensively by waving various materials under the desk while it’s moving up or down and if it does detect something, it’ll bounce back in the other direction in a split second, so you can rest assured you won’t crush anything by mistake.